Learn-Driven Development

 What to track instead of velocity.

-Instead of velocity, LDD practitioners track:
+Instead of velocity, we track:

-- Learning-to-shipping ratio: What percentage of validated learning makes it to production?
+• Learning-to-shipping ratio: What percentage of validated learning makes it to production?

 For solo builders, the most telling metric is simpler: what percentage of the things I built last month did I validate with a real user?
 If that number is low, you're vibe-coding.
 If it's high, you're learning.